 You should ensure that you have checked the full eligibility criteria presented to you during the application process and taken note of any exclusions that may apply.
 It is important that you have read and understood the policy wording and policy summary before taking out any policy.

 Yes, we do provide unemployment only cover, however we do not provide this cover with a 180 day excess period.

 Protection insurance is designed to provide you with an income when you cannot work due to an accident or sickness and/or unemployment.
-At British Insurance we offer two types of protection cover: Mortgage Payment Protection which can cover your mortgage repayments (you can choose to increase this by up to 25% for related expenses) or Income Protection which protects your income and can be used for any purpose, such as to cover any credit card payments, household bills and school fees, as well as your rent or mortgage.
+At British Insurance Services we offer two types of protection cover: Mortgage Payment Protection which can cover your mortgage repayments (you can choose to increase this by up to 25% for related expenses) or Income Protection which protects your income and can be used for any purpose, such as to cover any credit card payments, household bills and school fees, as well as your rent or mortgage.

 The policy wording that relates to you is dependent on the product options you select.
 You will be able to access the policy wording and policy summary after you have obtained a quote online.
 However, please note, if you change the criteria for your quote, the insurer and the policy wordings may change.
 Don’t worry, we ensure that you can read the wording, and the eligibility criteria again before you commit to buy.
 There is also a 30 day cooling off period at the start of the policy, during which you can cancel and get a full refund, so long as you have not made a claim.